 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The Town did not have any elements that qualify for reporting in this category.
+The Town recorded deferred outflows of resources related to pensions and OPEB in this category.

 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The Town did not have any elements that qualify for reporting in this category.
-The Town has recorded deferred inflows of resources related to pensions in this category.
+The Town has recorded deferred inflows of resources related to pensions, OPEB and taxes paid in advance in this category.